MTV Unplugged (Katy Perry EP): Background and content

 After airing more than 100 specials, in May 2009, MTV announced the relaunch of its MTV Unplugged TV series, which would feature mainstream and popular artists in an acoustic setting.
 Amy Doyle, the executive vice president of music and talent for MTV, stated: "Unplugged has always been a fan and artist favorite and one of the more iconic MTV performance series ever.
 By bringing the series to MTV.com, we're able to deliver it to a new generation of music fans and offer a greater level of access to their favorite musicians through performances, interviews and artist-chosen playlists - and it's all viewable on demand."
 The relaunch would also include airing "full-song and special clips from performances" on various MTV sister channels.
 Perry, appeared on the program during that summer.

 Perry thought that it would be a great opportunity to showcase herself as an artist, as well as expressing the true meaning of her songs.
 She stated: "I really wanted to do MTV Unplugged, obviously, because it has such a great history of showing off really who the person is ...
 You get to hear the real story of the songs, which is important to me".
 The audience for the program was selected on a contest where fans over the age of 18 could send photos and explain why they were fans of Perry.
 The episode featuring Perry was recorded on July 22, 2009.
 For the recording, Perry was dressed in a pale pink chiffon evening gown, with flowers in her hair.
 She further said: "Some people have an idea who I am, a little piece of the cake, but I get to show off really more.
 I have a larger-than-life personality and my clothes reflect that.
 For MTV Unplugged, I wanted to be a mixture of Stevie Nicks and a fairy!".

 MTV Unplugged consists of two discs.
 The first, which is a Compact Disc, contains acoustic renditions of her songs "I Kissed a Girl", "Ur So Gay", "Thinking of You", "Waking Up in Vegas", and "Lost" from One of the Boys, a cover of "Hackensack" by American power pop band Fountains of Wayne, and a new song titled "Brick by Brick".
-Perry explained why she sang it during MTV Unplugged, saying that she related to the lyrics of "having a loyal lover [or] friend back home when she's on the road", though, directly, the song does not narrate any event of Perry's life.
+Perry explained why she chose Hackensack, saying that she related to the lyrics of "having a loyal lover [or] friend back home when she's on the road", though, directly, the song does not narrate any event of Perry's life.
 The versions performed incorporate lighter genres than pop rock, which is embraced in One of the Boys, like jazz and lounge music, particularly in "I Kissed a Girl".
 The second disc is a DVD, containing the video recording of the performance, recorded at NEP Midtown Studios, located in New York City.
 Aside from the live performance, it also contains an interview with the singer.